Shree Sharika Peetham of Kashmir

 by Moti Lal Pushkar

-situated in the lap of the Himalayan mountains.
-The seat of Sharika Devi,
+in the lap of the Himalayan mountains.
+The seat of Sharika Devi, the 'Cosmic

-the 'Cosmic mother', is one of such divine centres.
+mother', is one of such divine centres.
 It is the abode of three crore gods;

 the western top of the mount Hariparbat.
-It was at this very spot that the Divine Mother
+It was at this very spot that the

-lived then on the hill tops surrounding that pretty sea Satisar now called
+inhabitants that lived then on the hill tops surrounding that pretty sea Satisar

 of the Sangeet Shastra.
 She is the protector of her Bhagtas from all the